firelightrpg/PilotWave/README.md

 ## Vehicle Ops

-Vehicle ops represents training in pilot and navigation, specifically with ground, water and airspace vehicles.
+Vehicle ops represents training in pilot, navigation and high G maneuvers with ground, water and airspace vehicles.
 Subjacent skills are Space Ops.

 <!-- TOC --><a name="zero-g"></a>